pierwill/OpenChicago/guide/italics.rst

 #.
 Titles of publications, books.

-     *The Design of the UNIX Operating System* by Maurice Bach; *Learning Python* by Mark Lutz
+     *The Design of the UNIX Operating System* by Maurice Bach

+     *Learning Python* by Mark Lutz

 #.
 Do not italicize:

-     cf., e.g., i.e.
+     cf., i.e., e.g.

      ..
 (See list of abbreviations)